Ski4Life is a training program for adults (18+) interested in improving both their classic and skate skiing and staying “fit for life”.

 - to increase participants’ physical fitness, strength. balance and agility

 - to help participants improve their technique in both classic and skate skiing

 - to encourage participants to use and enjoy Nakkertok’s facilities.

 Ski4Life is intended for adults who already have at least basic skills in classic and skate skiing.
 For new skiers looking for their first introduction to cross-country skiing, Nakkertok offers an adult Learn-to-ski program.

 Ski4Life consists of a dryland training component and an on-snow component.
 The on-snow component focuses on both classic and skate skiing.
-Participants have the option of joining both components, or just one of the two.
+Participants have the option of joining both the dryland and on-snow components, or just one of the two.
 Dryland training focuses on stretching, strength, agility/balance work, pole walking, hillbounding and running.
-On-snow training focuses on improving classic and skate ski technique and fitness through a combination of formal instruction and opportunities to practice what is learned on Nakkertok’s extensive trail network.
+On-snow training focuses on improving classic and skate ski technique and fitness through a combination of formal instruction and opportunities to practice what is learned during free-ski time on Nakkertok’s extensive trail network.
 Half the on-snow sessions will be focused on skate skiing and half on classic skiing.
 Participants are strongly encouraged to have the appropriate equipment for both techniques.

 Social events (e.g., fondue/ski night) will be planned to offer participants the chance to gather outside of the formal lessons.

 2023/24 program fees